harshil162/Chiles-ICC-Website/README.md

 # Chiles-ICC-Website
-This has the code for the Chiles Clubs.
+This has the code for the Chiles Clubs Website.